Cili County

 Cili (慈利縣 (慈利县, Cílì Xiàn)) is a county in Hunan Province, China under administration of the prefecture-level city of Zhangjiajie.
-Located in the north of Hunan and the east of Zhangjiajie, Cili County is bordered to the southeast by Taoyuan County, to the south and the southwest by Yongding District, to the west and the northwest by Sangzhi County, to the north and northeast by Shimen County.
+Located in the north of Hunan and the east of Zhangjiajie, Cili County is bordered to the southeast by Taoyuan County, to the south and the southwest by Yongding District, to the west and the northwest by Sangzhi County, and to the north and northeast by Shimen County.
 Cili is also the home of the Tujia people.
 The County has an area of 3,492 km2 with 703,452 of registered population and roughly 613,000 permanent population (as of 2015).
-It is divided into 25 township-level divisions (November 27, 2015), its county seat is Lingyang Town (零阳镇).
+It is divided into 25 township-level divisions (November 27, 2015), and its county seat is Lingyang Town (零阳镇).